Analysis of contagion maps on a class of networks that are spatially embedded in a torus

 The topological analysis of contagion maps was the most challenging part of our work, and there is room for further investigations of this aspect of our work with respect to both computational experiments and mathematical theory.
-First, in our focal network family (namely, Kleinberg-like small-world networks), it will likely be insightful to examine PH in dimension $2$ of the VR filtration, as there are nontrivial topological features to consider in 2D.
-Second, one may challenge the methodology for providing a quantitative measure for the topology of the contagion map itself: Both the VR complex and the Wasserstein distance --- despite our use of them as topological tools --- are intrinsically geometric in nature.
+First, for our focal network family (namely, Kleinberg-like small-world networks), it may be insightful to examine PH in dimension $2$ of the VR filtration, as there are nontrivial topological features to consider in two dimensions.
+Second, one might challenge our methodology for quantitatively measuring the topology of the contagion map itself: Both the VR complex and the Wasserstein distance --- despite being used as topological tools --- are intrinsically geometric in nature.
 For the Wasserstein distance, we have addressed this issue by preprocessing barcodes by calibrating them.
-For the VR filtration itself, we note that its construction is based purely on pairwise distances, just like the Pearson correlation coefficient that we used as a measure of geometry.
-Although computing PH of the VR filtration provides a richer, more nuanced summary of the set of pairwise distances than a Pearson correlation coefficient, we subsequently integrate this information when we calculate the Wasserstein distance from the VR barcodes to a reference barcode.
-One may therefore question how much additional information one gains from our topological measure, especially in light of its computational complexity compared to that of the easily computed Pearson correlation coefficient.
-To understand this issue, it will likely be useful to explore how our geometric and topological measures relate to each other in computations of PH and if one can exploit such a relation to speed up computations of topological measures.
+Regarding the VR filtration itself, we note that its construction is based purely on pairwise distances, just like the Pearson correlation coefficient that we used as a measure of geometry.
+While the PH of the VR filtration provides a richer, more nuanced summary of the set of pairwise distances than the Pearson correlation coefficient, this information is integrated when we calculate the Wasserstein distance from the associated barcode to a reference barcode.
+One may therefore question how much additional information one gains from our topological measure, especially in light of its computational complexity in comparison to that of the easily computed Pearson correlation coefficient.
+To understand this issue, it likely will be useful to explore how our geometric and topological measures relate to each other and if such a relation can be exploited to speed up computations of our topological measure.

 In future work, it will be insightful to use the approach of the present paper to study various other monotonic spreading processes, including those with stochastic update rules (such as compartmental models for diseases), on networks that have some underlying geometric structure (including ones that are more complicated than a torus).